smart94423/pabutools/docs/_sources/usage.rst

         resoluteness=False
     )

-Sequential Phragmèn's Rule
+Sequential Phragmén's Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another rule provided is the Sequential Phragmèn's Rule, which is different from the previous two as it does not rely on a satisfaction measure.
+Another rule provided is the Sequential Phragmén's Rule, which is different from the previous two as it does not rely on a satisfaction measure.

 .. code-block:: python